 All that aside, there is one final question that should be asked: If all the ‘ifs’ fell into place for the Democrats and they were able to impeach, convict and remove Trump from office without proving an impeachable crime, what would happen to the nation?
 How likely is it that the tens of millions who support Trump would merely shrug and go on with their lives?
 It is not at all likely.
 Rather, it is far more likely that a politically-motivated ousting of Donald Trump would bring civil war to America.

 It is true that elections have consequences.
 Removing a duly-elected president from office without just and legal cause would have far worse consequences.
-Al Green, Maxine Waters, and their ilk would be well advised to ponder those consequences before they go further down this particular road.We value your comments!
-Please weigh in on our comment section below.
+Al Green, Maxine Waters, and their ilk would be well advised to ponder those consequences before they go further down this particular road.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com